BEACON Science Advisory Committee

 ● Developing ways to better integrate science into BEACON’s policy and decisionmaking;

 ● Collaborating with academic and agency partners on new science initiatives;

 ● Providing up-to-date science data and research results to regional and local program managers; and

 ● Where needed and appropriate, providing scientific advice on new BEACON projects or identifying scientific expertise to be consulted on project evaluations.

 2.0 REPRESENTATION & TERM

 The Chair of the BEACON Board of Directors shall have the authority to appoint Co-Chairs and committee members with confirmation of the appointments made by the Board of Directors.
 (Bylaws, Art.
 IV.A.)
-Membership of SAC shall consist of twelve (12) members that are experienced scientific personnel encompassing physical, ecological, and social science disciplines focused on coastal and ocean topics from academic, public, and private organizations.
+Membership of SAC shall consist of thirteen (13) members that are experienced scientific personnel encompassing physical, ecological, and social science disciplines focused on coastal and ocean topics from academic, public, and private organizations.
 SAC members shall have specific knowledge and expertise in the following scientific and technical areas, including:

 • Beach Ecology;